mathewgomas-alfred/mathewgomas.io/reference_manual/tools/path_select.rst

 Tool Options
 ------------

+.. versionadded:: 4.1.3

+   Autosmooth Curve
+        Toggling this will have nodes initialize with smooth curves instead of angles.
+Untoggle this if you want to create sharp angles for a node.
+This will not affect curve sharpness from dragging after clicking.

 Anti-aliasing
     This toggles whether or not to give selections feathered edges.
 Some people prefer hard-jagged edges for their selections.